-The Undergraduate and Graduate Student Advisory Boards meet monthly with the Dean during the academic year.
-In addition to serving as liaisons between the Dean and the student body, they also vet the Hixson-Lied student grants.
+The Undergraduate and Graduate Student Advisory Boards meet monthly during the academic year.
+In addition to serving as liaisons between the Dean’s Office and the student body, they also review the Hixson-Lied student grants.

 Undergraduate Board | Graduate Board

 School of Art, Art History & Design

 Daniela Chavez is a sophomore from Grand Island, Nebraska.
 She is pursuing a double major in Art and Art History.
 Although still unsure of her emphasis, she is considering drawing, ceramics or printmaking.
 With this she plans to attend graduate school to earn an M.A. in Art History and work as a museum curator in the future.
 She is very passionate about raising awareness of the arts in the public and this is why she is a member of the Sheldon Museum Student Advisory Board.
 She is also involved in the University of Nebraska–Lincoln Honors Program and is an American Reads Tutor.
 In her free time, Daniela enjoys going on walks, discovering new music and eating ice cream.
 She is hoping to contribute to the Student Advisory Board by embracing the diversity and unique talents and skills of each student in the college.

 Nina is a junior art major in the School of Art, Art History & Design.